 Program dates for Spring 2018 are similar to dates at Valpo.
 The semester will run from early January to mid-May.
 Please note participants should plan to arrive in early January.
 For some students choosing to take courses at the university, or continue on with an internship, they may stay later into the summer.

 Application Requirements and Deadlines

-No previous German language is required and students do not need to be a German major or minior to study in Reutlingen!
+No previous German language is required and students do not need to be a German major or minor to study in Reutlingen!
 Applicants must have at least sophomore standing.
-Graduate students interested in studying in Cambridge should consult their advisor and Associate Director of Study Abroad Erin Kunert to discuss details.
+Graduate students interested in studying in Reutlingen should consult their advisor and Associate Director of Study Abroad Erin Kunert to discuss details.

 The deadline to apply for the Spring 2018 Semester is October 1st.

 Click the “Apply Now” button at the top of this page to begin an application.